kevinsutrisna/Dashboard-Netflix/README.md

 ---

+## Data Source

+The data for this dashboard is sourced from two primary locations:

+- **Netflix API**: Provides real-time updates for the latest content available on Netflix, ensuring the dashboard reflects up-to-the-minute releases, ratings, and other content-related data.

+- **Kaggle Datasets**: Historical data on Netflix content is pulled from publicly available datasets on Kaggle, ensuring that both past and present content are represented accurately in the dashboard.
+This data is regularly updated to maintain a comprehensive view of Netflix's catalog over time.

+---

 ## Usage
 - Open the dashboard by navigating to the provided link.
 - Use the filters to type the desired movie and view complete data.